 What's your point?

 If you are a MailChimp customer, we can help you manage your mailing list.
 More importantly, we make acquiring and recording consent from your customers to receive your newsletters or marketing content nice and simple.
 Simply visit the MailChimp tab on your Account Settings page in the ClearBookings dashboard to add your MailChimp API key, configure your list settings and enable the customer consent checkbox.
-(You'll find instructions and helpful hints on the page to guide you, beyond what appears below.)

 This capability has been present in the ClearBookings dashboard for some time now.
 However, we have made some changes to ensure you manage your GDPR compliance to the best extent.
 In particular: